RelationalAI SDK for Java

 Disabling and Enabling a User

-You can disable a user through a client (opens in a new tab) object as follows:
+You can disable a user through a Client

 client.disableUser(id);